+Three (3) Day Maximum

-Three (3) DayEmergency Leave should be submitted to the Department Director or his/herMaximumdesignee in advance.
+Emergency Leave should be submitted to the Department Director or his/her designee in advance.
 Normally, up to three (3) days will be approved.
 If extensive out-of-state travel is involved, two (2) additional days may be granted by the Department Director after consultation with HRD.
 An employee may use vacation or sick leave for additional time off, with Director approval.